Update

 What needs to be updated?

 All software and hardware eventually need to be updated.
 Typically, software or hardware stops updating when the related company goes out of business, stops supporting the product, or reaches EOL (end-of-life).
-For computers, the operating system is one of the most frequently updated software.
+The operating system is one of the most frequently updated software for computers.
 Other frequently updated programs include web browsers, office programs, hardware drivers, and printer software.

 How to update a program